It is important to take all factors into consideration when determining a fair settlement amount.

 - Gather all bills pertaining to its repair.
 If it was totaled then obtain the current blue book value of it.
 Additionally, include any other transportation costs.
 You may have had to rent a car temporarily or had to rely on public transportation.
 These expenses are recoverable.

-Have copies of all your medical expenses made.
+Make copies of all your medical expenses.

 - Do not forget about any out-patient treatments or tests such as CT scans.
 If an adjuster tries to dispute any of these expenses you will need a physician statement outlining how it related to the injury you sustained in the crash.